 When hoping to shoot sports, wildlife, or automotive photography the standard kit lens just won’t cut it.
 In fact, even the handy zoom range of the 70-300mm mentioned above still comes up a little short when far-away subjects need to fill the frame.
 However, Sigma’s “Contemporary” version of its 150-600mm definitely extends capabilities substantially.
 Considering it’s a DX-lens the effective focal length is actually more like a whopping 225-900mm.

-Compact and surprisingly lightweight for its focal length range, it’s the perfect accompaniment for bird photos, or distant athletes on the pitch.
-There’s no accidental bumps of the zoom either, thanks to the zoom lock switch that works at any focal length.
-Two stabilization modes make it easier to shoot and track moving subjects whether flying around trees or heading towards a goal.
+This is a big lens to put on the compact Nikon D3500 body, but for its type it's compact and surprisingly lightweight.
+It’s the perfect tool for bird photos, or distant athletes on the pitch.
+Two stabilization modes make it easier to shoot and track moving subjects whether flying around trees or heading towards a goal.(opens in new tab)

 For those that just want an upgrade to their existing kit lens, this 16-80mm f/2.8-4 from Nikon provides excellent zoom range and a boost in technology.
 Four stops of Vibration Reduction help to keep handheld shots sharp when shooting in low light.
 Photographs are kept sharp and clear with four ED glass elements and three aspherical lens elements.
 Sure, it’s a little more costly than other lenses on this list but the added features, superior optics, and flexible focal length range means that you probably won’t need another lens to accompany it for most shoots.